Welcome to TalkSpot!

 What is TalkSpot?

 TalkSpot is a mental health service exclusively for Mac Eng students.
-TalkSpot offers informal, confidential consultations with a counsellor through drop-in hours every weekday from 1 p.m. – 4 p.m.
+TalkSpot offers informal, confidential consultations with a counsellor through same-day appointments every weekday.
 You can share what’s on your mind to get perspective, problem-solve and hear suggestions for resources or supports.

-What you share with the TalkSpot counsellor is completely confidential and will not be shared with faculty, staff, friends or family.
+What you share with the TalkSpot counsellor is completely confidential and will not be disclosed to faculty, staff, friends or family.

 TalkSpot counselling visits are: